 Police and animal control responded to what must have been a very frantic call.
-A dozen neighbors or so also came by and found the snake under a shelf.
-When it heard people coming, it sough "refuge under a large couch," according to a police report.
+A dozen or so neighbors also came by and found the snake under a shelf.
+When it heard people coming, it sought "refuge under a large couch," according to a police report.

 The thought of it slithering around one's living room is just terrifying.
 What is it about snakes that is so freakin' scary??